ouya/docs/content-review-guidelines.md

 <hr>

-But don’t fret, this is easy to fix:
+Safe zone issues are is easy to check.
 In the Terminal or Command Prompt:

 1. Type adb shell, press Enter<br/> (this opens the shell prompt connected to the device)
 ```